Mature Masculine

 Cultivating Devotion

-Choose and keep choosing: Devotion is not a one-time decision; it's a daily practice.
+Choose and keep choosing: Devotion is not a one-time decision; it is a daily practice.
 When we notice ourselves drifting, choose again.
 We return to the love that had us choose in the first place.

-Stay through difficulty: Don't abandon ship at the first sign of trouble.
+Stay through difficulty: Do not abandon ship at the first sign of trouble.
 Learn to work through conflict and discomfort.

 Find depth in the ordinary: Practice being satisfied with what we have, discovering richness in familiar territory.
 Cultivate a gratitude practice.

 Keep the play alive: Devotion without playfulness becomes duty.
-Bring our charm and delight to committed relationships, not just to new ones.
+Bring our charm and delight to committed relationships, not new ones alone.

-Respect freedom within commitment: Don't confuse commitment with control.
+Respect freedom within commitment: Do not confuse commitment with control.
 Let our partner have freedom within the container of devotion.

-Be honest about our capacity: Don't commit to more than we can sustain.
-Our word means something because we don't give it lightly.
+Be honest about our capacity: Do not commit to more than we can sustain.
+Our word means something because we do not give it lightly.

 Let devotion deepen over time: The best things come from sustained attention over time.